 In 2019, Graham released his sixth studio album ‘Thread of Creation’ featuring instrumental compositions written for the Acoustic, Baritone and Harp Guitar also featuring guest performances by Antoine Dufour and Michael Manring.
 Each song on this album is very diverse yet very personal and shows a real maturity, depth, and development in Calum’s songwriting.

-Calum continues to tour throughout Canada, the US, and Europe, and is currently in the studio recording his seventh studio album and planning to release the new works in the coming months.
+Calum continues to tour throughout Canada, the US, and Europe, and is currently in the studio recording a 10 year anniversary edition of 'Phoenix Rising' and planning to release the new works along with a pre-order campaign this fall.

 For more information on shows, releases, and more be sure to subscribe to the Mailing List and follow Calum on social media @calumgrahammusic